 Dr. Dunn is a professor of nutrition and department head for the Department of Agricultural and Human Sciences at NC State University.
 Dr. Dunn has over 25 years of experience in the area of nutrition education.
 She and colleagues create cutting-edge, nationally acclaimed nutrition education materials including the national award winning Color Me Healthy for children ages four and five.
 She and colleagues created Eat Smart, Move More, Weigh Less, a 15-week evidence-based weight management program that has reached over 25,000 participants in both in-person and online formats.
 She is a gubernatorial appointee to the Heart Disease and Stroke Prevention Task Force where she serves as chair of the Primary Prevention Committee.
 She was the lead author for North Carolina’s Plan to Address Obesity: Healthy Weight and Healthy Communities and is the past chair of Eat Smart, Move More, North Carolina.
 She is past chair of Eat Smart, Move More North Carolina, a 100-agency coalition that promotes increased opportunities for healthy eating and physical activity wherever people live, learn, earn, play and pray.
 She is a member of Sigma Xi the scientific research society and the Academy for Outstanding Faculty Engaged in Extension.
 Carolyn is a nutritionist, foodie, and avid cook.
 She tries to balance all three of these loves.

-Lee Menius: Farmer and owner of Wild Turkey Farms
+Lee Menius: Farmer and Owner of Wild Turkey Farms and Carolina Craft Butchery

 Lee Menius is owner and operator of Wild Turkey Farms in China Grove, NC.
 The farm has been in the Menius family for over a century.
 Wild Turkey Farm offers naturally raised, antibiotic free beef, pork, eggs, chicken, turkey, and vegetables.
 Their mission is to provide the best high quality, naturally raised products around.